bootique/bootique/UPGRADE.md

 * [bootique-jetty #95](https://github.com/bootique/bootique-jetty/issues/95): Default value for `maxThreads` property was lowered from 1024 to 200.
 If you relied on this default value you should now set it explicitly in the app config.

+* [bootique-swagger #18](https://github.com/bootique/bootique-swagger/issues/18): The default URL of the Swagger UI has changed from "/swagger" to "/swagger-ui".
+You'll need to either start using the new URL, or change it via configuration property `swaggerui.urlPattern`.

 ## 1.1

 * [bootique #266](https://github.com/bootique/bootique/issues/266): To improve Java 11 compatibility, Bootique core